The Watering Hole Blog

 He sighed and gave me the big brother look.
 But before embarking on my descent, I gave him a second orange & blue Chuck-it ball and told him to hold it in front of Sadie – but not give it to her.
 That way, she would remain with him and not follow me down.

 So big brother did exactly as he was told and all went according to plan.
-Sadie stayed with him, her eyes unflinchingly fixed on the Chuck-it ball on his hand.
+Sadie stayed with him, her eyes unflinchingly fixed on the Chuck-it ball in his hand.
 I made it safely down the embankment, stepped over the creek, retrieved the ball, proudly put it in my back pocket…and then made a last-minute decision to go up that side of the riverbed – instead of stepping back over the creek and going back up the same side I came down.

 All was going well until I reached out to grab onto a big rock – instead of the little tree – and the next thing I knew, the rock gave way and came crashing down onto my shin.
 Ouch!
 The rock was actually a large slab of shale that was just waiting for a good excuse to release itself from the dirt of the eroding riverbank.
+And along came the human retriever.

-There are several morals to this story – the most obvious one being to never risk one’s safety for a silly $7 ball.
-Another one might be: if you are going to hold onto something for support, you better make sure it has roots.
+There were several morals to this story – the most obvious one being to never risk one’s safety for a silly $7 ball.

 Share this post